dannash100/graphQL/readme.md

 ### Resolve Function
 * can accept four optional arguments
-    - source?: represents the field we're configuring.
+    - source: represents the field we're configuring.
 Represents the object we respond with. - i.e can extract data from a data object.
-    - args?: arguments
+    - args: arguments
+    - context: global context object that can be passed to all resolve functions i.e database connection or authenticated user session, cache object.
+    - info: collection of info about current execution state. - can be used to dynamicaly modify the resolved value of a field.

 * **interfaces** and **unions** are abstract types that can be used to group other types